cbpark/ptc-cluster/docs/job-scheduler.md

 As a job scheduler of the PTC cluster, [Slurm](https://slurm.schedmd.com/) is employed.
 The installed version is 17.02.9.
 If you are new to Slurm, the official [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) is the best place to start learning about it.
 Here is a basic instruction for using Slurm in the PTC cluster.

-The users of the old PTC cluster system might be more familiar with Sun Grid Engine (SGE).
-Please refer to [SGE to SLURM conversion](https://srcc.stanford.edu/sge-slurm-conversion).
-A summary of commands and options is given [here](https://slurm.schedmd.com/pdfs/summary.pdf).
+The users of the old PTC cluster system might be familiar with Sun Grid Engine (SGE).
+Please refer to [SGE to SLURM conversion](https://srcc.stanford.edu/sge-slurm-conversion) and modify the scripts.

+A summary of commands and options of Slurm is given [here](https://slurm.schedmd.com/pdfs/summary.pdf).

 ## Partition